 3. Airbus Intelligence (France/Germany) — Europe’s Defense Imagery Giant

-Airbus Intelligence (formerly Airbus Defence and Space Intelligence) is Europe’s largest commercial satellite imagery provider and a cornerstone of the continent’s defense and intelligence infrastructure.
-The Pleiades Neo constellation delivers 30cm native resolution optical imagery, and the upcoming Pleiades Neo Next generation (expected around 2028) will push capabilities further with enhanced resolution and revisit rates.
+Airbus Intelligence (formerly Airbus Defence and Space Intelligence) is the continent’s largest commercial satellite imagery provider and a pillar of European defense and intelligence infrastructure.
+The Pleiades Neo constellation delivers 30cm native resolution optical imagery, and the next generation (Pleiades Neo Next, expected around 2028) will improve resolution and revisit rates further.

-The OneAtlas platform provides cloud-based access to Airbus’s imagery archive, analytics tools, and third-party datasets, serving as the company’s answer to increasingly digital and API-driven customer workflows.
-Airbus has also expanded into radar through partnerships, including the PAZ-2 radar satellite collaboration with Hisdesat, broadening its all-weather observation capability.
+Their OneAtlas platform gives cloud-based access to Airbus’s imagery archive, analytics tools, and third-party datasets.
+It’s the company’s answer to customers who want API-driven, digital-first workflows.
+Airbus has also moved into radar through the PAZ-2 collaboration with Hisdesat, adding all-weather observation to its portfolio.

-As a division of Europe’s largest aerospace company, Airbus Intelligence benefits from deep integration with defense procurement programs across NATO and EU member states, giving it an institutional advantage that few startups can match.
+Being a division of Europe’s largest aerospace company brings obvious advantages.
+Airbus Intelligence has deep ties to defense procurement programs across NATO and EU member states, and that institutional access is hard for any startup to replicate.

 Key strengths: